iychoi/curlftpfs-docker/README.md

-# curlftpfs-docker
+# sdmbench-docker
-A docker image for curlftpfs
+A docker image for sdmbench